 - “You were in Eden, the garden of God” (verse 13).

-(2) “You were the anointed cherub who covers … You were on the holy mountain of God” (v.
-14).
+- “You were the anointed cherub who covers … You were on the holy mountain of God” (verse 14).

-(3) “You were perfect in your ways from the day you were created, till iniquity was found in you” (v.
-15).
+- “You were perfect in your ways from the day you were created, till iniquity was found in you” (verse 15).

-(4) “By the abundance of your trading you became filled with violence within, and you sinned; therefore I cast you as a profane thing out of the mountain of God; and I destroyed you, O covering cherub, from the midst of the fiery stones” (v.
-16).
+- “By the abundance of your trading you became filled with violence within, and you sinned; therefore I cast you as a profane thing out of the mountain of God; and I destroyed you, O covering cherub, from the midst of the fiery stones” (verse 16).

 These references can only point to Satan who was in Eden as the anointed cherub on the holy mountain of God among the fiery stones, who was created perfect till iniquity was found in him.

-As Ezekiel beheld the character and actions of the literal king of Tyre in vision, inspiration revealed to him the unseen and the prophet was able to see the powerful angel that was controlling the literal king of Tyre.
-The prince of Tyre had perfectly followed the example of his true leader, Satan.
+As Ezekiel beheld the character and actions of the literal King of Tyre in vision, inspiration revealed to him the unseen and the prophet was able to see the powerful angel that was controlling the literal King of Tyre.
+This king had perfectly followed the example of his true leader, Satan.